Connormiha/typescript-gulp-stylus-karma-amd/README.md

 npm start
 ```

 Compile data for http server..
-(Puts in /deploy folder)
+(Are put into ./deploy folder)
 ```
 npm run deploy
 ```